CHAPTER Rev 2400

 regulations relating to such election;

-tax returns based on the entity type selected for federal income tax purposes;
+business enterprise tax returns based on the entity type selected for federal

 (3) Attach: